DevExpress-Examples/How-to-Calculate-Fiscal-Functions-for-Date-Time-Data-Fields/Readme.md

 <!-- default file list end -->
 # Dashboard for WinForms - How to Calculate Fiscal Functions from Date-Time Data Fields

 This example shows how to create and register custom functions that calculate the fiscal year, quarter, and week from date-time data fields.
+These custom functions implement the [ICustomFunctionOperatorBrowsable](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.Filtering.ICustomFunctionOperatorBrowsable) interface.
+The interface allows you to create a function that can be used for custom calculations on the client.
+Refer to the [Custom Functions](https://docs.devexpress.com/WindowsForms/9947/common-features/expressions/implementing-custom-functions) article for more information.

 ## Overview